 There is every possibility that pregnant women with high blood pressure will face complications at birth.
 This can be harmful to the kidneys of the pregnant woman which can result in premature delivery.

-You should be aware that there are some birth controls that can increase the blood pressure of a woman.
-To be on the safe side, it is better to work closely with your healthcare team.
-They can help lower your blood pressure before pregnancy.
+You should be aware that some birth control can increase the blood pressure of a woman, and to be on the safe side, it is better to work with your healthcare team.

 13.4.
 It Can be Linked to Dementia